chef/chef-web-docs/chef_master/source/knife_windows.rst

 ``--session-timeout MINUTES``
    The amount of time (in minutes) for the maximum length of a WinRM session.

+``--ssl-peer-fingerprint FINGERPRINT``
+    SSL Cert Fingerprint to bypass normal cert chain checks

 ``-t TRANSPORT``, ``--winrm-transport TRANSPORT``
    The WinRM transport type.
 Possible values: ``ssl`` or ``plaintext``.

 ``--winrm-authentication-protocol PROTOCOL``
    The authentication protocol to be used during WinRM communication.
 Possible values: ``basic``, ``kerberos`` or ``negotiate``.
 Default value: ``negotiate``.

+``--winrm-codepage Codepage``
+    The codepage to use for the WinRM Command Shell

 ``--winrm-shell SHELL``
    The WinRM shell type.
 Valid choices are ``cmd``, ``powershell`` or ``elevated``.
 Default value: ``cmd``.
 The ``elevated`` shell is similar to the ``powershell`` option, but runs the powershell command from a scheduled task.